 - Create a full backup of each of the databases that contain an enterprise geodatabase.

-- On your ArcGIS Server instance, start ArcCatalog or ArcMap and open the Catalog window.
+- On one of your ArcGIS Server machines in AWS, start ArcCatalog or ArcMap and open the Catalog window.

-- Connect to one of the enterprise geodatabases.
+- Connect to one of the enterprise geodatabases in SQL Server.

 - Right-click the geodatabase connection under Database Connections in the Catalog tree.